What Type of Cooker Hood Do You Need?

 As is so often the case, you’ll want a little bit of breathing room.
 Opt for a hood that’s a little bit wider than your hob.
 So, for an 800mm-wide hob, you might go for a metre-wide hood.

 Things are complicated further when we consider that certain types of hob require a wider hood than others.
 In the case of ‘cold’ hobs, which generate heat inside the pan through induction, vapours are dispersed over a wider area, and so a wider hood is often called for.
-By contrast, ‘hot’ hobs, like gas ones, generate heat in a much smaller area, and so can get by with a slightly smaller hood.
+By contrast, ‘hot’ hobs, like gas hobs, generate heat in a much smaller area, and so can get by with a slightly smaller hood.

 How High Should the Cooker Hood Be from the Hob?